Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 When you arrive at the **Pre-Requisites** window the Thycotic Installer will check to make sure that all required conditions are met.
 If there are issues or failures, choose **"Fix Issues"** to automatically install the necessary Pre-Requisites.
 This may take several minutes.
-If an “Installing Dependencies” windows pops up during this process, close to continue.
+If an "Installing Dependencies" windows pops up during this process, close to continue.
 When successful, click **Next.**